Suche

 Incorporating innovations and preserving the tried and true

 The Bosch Car Service portfolio is continuously being expanded with the addition of mobility trends such as e-mobility, autonomous driving, and sharing concepts.
 Cutting-edge workshop software and online service bookings take customer service and workshop management to the next level.
-The wrench used in workshops back in 1921 is not obsolete (just yet), but new forms of diagnostics, servicing, and repairs have long since been made possible at the Bosch Car Service workshops by online data updates, the Internet of Things (IoT), and augmented reality.
+The wrench used in workshops back in 1921 is not obsolete (just yet), but new forms of diagnostics, servicing, and repairs have long since been made possible at the Bosch Car Service workshops by online data updates and the Internet of Things (IoT).
 But the passion that the Bosch Car Service staff feel for their customers and the vehicles will remain unchanged, as will their desire to deliver quality, reliability, and fairness.

 Contact person for press inquiries: